-Measuring Script/Command Execution Time in PowerShell
+Measuring Script or Command Execution Time in PowerShell

 The easiest way is to simply query the command execution time in the console from the PowerShell command history.
 The start and end times of the command are contained in the StartExecutionTime and EndExecutionTime attributes: